On This Day in History: August 14

 - Mark Fidrych, American baseball player and sportscaster (d.
 2009)

 - James Horner, American composer and conductor (d.
 2015)

 - Danielle Steel, American author

-- Joop van Daele, Dutch footballer and manager
+- Joop van Daele, Dutch footballer

 - Larry Graham, American soul/funk bass player and singer-songwriter

 - Tom Walkinshaw, Scottish race car driver and businessman (d.
 2010)

 - Steve Martin, American actor, comedian, musician, producer, and screenwriter